GOODYEAR, Ariz. — A West Valley mother is calling for stricter bullying consequences after she said her son was attacked at school by another student.

 Goodyear Police confirmed they're also investigating the incident.
 Their department submitted assault charges to the Maricopa County Attorney's Office.

-12News reached out to the Maricopa County Attorney's Office about the case, but did not immediately get a response.
+12News reached out to the Maricopa County Attorney's Office about the situation, but did not immediately get a response.

 Guglielmo said the girl is back at school, and her son is terrified.